 Hands-on Gear Review

-The Byte posts a very respectable trail finding score for such a lightweight headlamp that costs $20.
+The Byte boasts a very respectable trail finding score for such a lightweight headlamp, and especially one that only costs $20.
 Another $20 light that weighs the same, the Black Diamond Gizmo, emitted far less light, as you can see in the beam comparison photo below.

-The close proximity score was also pretty good.
-It's not quite as good as the Black Diamond Gizmo as you can see below, but it wasn't far behind the Tikkina.
+The Byte's close proximity score is also pretty good.
+It's not quite as good as the Black Diamond Gizmo as you can see below.

-Battery life was not exceptional, especially for a light that does not have a powerful beam.
-Part of the reason the Tikkina and Cosmo scored higher was they had much longer battery lives, which is to be expected from small lights that don't have heavy lumen output.
-In addition, we had some reliability issues with the Byte.
-Our unit acted a little flaky and then failed.
+Battery life in the Byte is not exceptional, especially for a headlamp that does not have a powerful beam.
+Part of the reason the Tikkina and the Black Diamond Cosmo score higher is they have much longer battery lives, which is to be expected from small lights that don't have heavy lumen output.

-In high beam mode, the Byte lasted 8.4 hours in our tests using the ANSI standards.
-This was a little better than the e+LITE (7.2 hours) but well behind the Energizer 3 LED (27.5 hours).
-The low beam claimed run time of 96 hours is pretty good, but we did not test this to confirm it.
-The e+lite has a claimed low beam runtime of 70 hours and the Energizer 3 LED claims 28 hours in low mode.
+In high beam mode, the Byte lasted 1.9 hours in our tests using the ANSI standards.
+This is way behind the e+LITE (9.4 hours) but slightly better than the much brighter Fenix HP25 (1.8 hours).
+The low beam claimed run time of 96 hours is pretty good, but we did not test low mode run times to confirm it.
+The e+LITE has a claimed low beam runtime of 70 hours and the Fenix claims 206 hours in low mode.

-This score was not that exceptional, however we did find the Byte to be a little brighter than its other lightweight, $20 competitors.
-We measured its max being distance 29 m, beating the Energizer 3 LED (24 m) and e+LITE (22 m).
+This Byte's brightness score is not that exceptional, however we did find the Byte to be a little brighter than its other lightweight, $20 competitors.
+We measured its max beam distance as 39m, beating the Energizer 3 LED (33m) and e+LITE (28m).

-In a field of nearly 40 lights, the Byte is on the podium as one of the most compact and lightest headlamps we tested.
-It was by far the smallest headlamp to still pump out a good trail-finding beam.
-It weighed in at 60 grams on our scale compared the to e+LITE at 26 grams and the Energizer 3 LED at 77 grams.
+In a field of nearly 30 headlamps, the Byte is near the podium as one of the most compact and lightest weight models we tested.
+It is by far the smallest headlamp to still pump out a truly useful trail-finding beam.
+It weighs in at 64 grams on our scale, compared to the e+LITE at 30 grams and the Energizer 3 LED at 78 grams.

 Ease of Use

 The button is intuitive and easily takes you through the various light functions.
-The gloved use score is surprisingly high for such a small headlamp.
+It works surprisingly well with gloves on for such a small headlamp.

 Because this light is so small and inexpensive, it lends itself to many applications.
 It's the size that you can permanently leave in your daypack as an emergency light.
 At $20, it is also a great headlamp to keep permanently in the glove compartment or in the kitchen drawer.
 It's great for after work runs where you might take longer than expected and spend the last few minutes out at dusk.

-You get a lot of performance for $20.
+You get a lot of performance for $20 with the Byte.
 The light is relatively powerful and the package is quite compact.
 This was a strong contender for Best Buy winner.
-Only the battery life, reliability issues and stiff competition held it back.
+Only the stiff competition in the battery life category held it back.

 This is a headlamp worth consideration.
-It's 25 percent smaller and arguably has better trail finding ability than the Petzl Tikkina 2.
-However, the Tikkina 2 has much better battery life, and is probably more reliable.
-Another close competitor is the Black Diamond Gizmo, which is nearly the same size and weight.
+A close competitor is the Black Diamond Gizmo, which is nearly the same size and weight.
 The Gizmo has a better close proximity beam but the Byte blows it away in beam power and trail finding.
-The Energizer 3 LED is scored higher and has a street price of $12.
+The Energizer 3 LED scored higher and has a street price of just $12.
 That said, the Byte is available at more retailers and can often be found on sale for a similar price.
-The Petzl e+LITE, which is a third the weight of the Byte but is not nearly as powerful is another top contender.
-All four headlamps have their own advantages, so it comes down to what you are using the light for the most.
+The Petzl e+LITE, which is a third the weight of the Byte but is not nearly as powerful, is another top contender.
+All four of these headlamps have their own advantages, so it comes down to how you most often use the headlamp.
 The Energizer is the value champ and the e+LITE is the featherweight, but the Byte just might the best best combination of the two.

 OutdoorGearLab Member Reviews